NIYC offers several employment, community, and youth programs.

 Welcome To The National Indian Youth Council, Inc.

-The National Indian Youth Council, Inc., (NIYC) is the second oldest American Indian non-profit organization in the United States.
+The National Indian Youth Council, Inc., (NIYC) is the second oldest Native American non-profit organization in the United States.
 Founded in 1961 in Gallup, New Mexico by John Redhouse (Navajo), Clyde Warrior (Ponca), Mel Thom (Walker River Paiute), and Herb Blachford (Navajo).

 NIYC was one of the first Native-rights advocacy groups to lead the movement for the preservation of treaty-rights during the mid-1960’s to halting a $6 billion coal extraction campaign on the Navajo reservation in the late 1970’s.